Inspire Education's news

 The Future of Dementia Part 1: Dementia and Alzheimer’s in Australia

-Welcome to the first segment of Inspire’s 2 part series on dementia and Alzheimers!
+Welcome to the part 1 of Inspire’s 2 part series on Dementia and Alzheimers!

 - • Part 1 will look at dementia units studied within aged care, what dementia is, and the differences between dementia and Alzheimers, symptoms, causes and care options for those with dementia.